COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Then I should see a list of all my tasks regardless of due date.

 Implementing a "filter by period" functionality aligns with the council's overall objectives to improve task management efficiency.
 It allows users to assess upcoming tasks, helping them prioritise and plan effectively.
-It is classed as having a "should have" priority, as it supports user productivity but is not critical to the applications main functionality.
+It is classed as having a "should have" priority, as it supports user productivity but is not critical to the application's main functionality.

 **Feature:** Ability to edit goals (**Priority**: **Must have**)